 Downloads all available translations associated with the component as an archive file using the requested format.

 - project (string) Project URL slug - component (string) Component URL slug string: component/screenshots/

-• format (string) - The archive format to use; If not specified, defaults to zip; Supported formats: zip results (array) - array of component screenshots; see GET /api/ screenshots/(int:id)/
+• format (string) - The archive format to use; If not specified, defaults to zip; Supported formats: zip

 Returns a list of component screenshots.